wcm-io/wcm-io-testing/sling-mock/src/site/markdown/usage-json-importer.md

 ### Import resource data from JSON file

-With the `JsonImporter` it is possible to import structured resource and property data from a JSON file stored in the classpath beneath the unit tests.
+With the `ContentLoader` it is possible to import structured resource and property data from a JSON file stored in the classpath beneath the unit tests.
 This data can be used as text fixture for unit tests.

 Example JSON data: